Military

 The UK Parliament is one of the oldest representative assemblies in the world, with its origins in the 13th century.
 During the 14th century two distinct Houses of Parliament began to emerge, with the 'Commons' sitting apart from the 'Upper House' from 1341.
 It was also accepted that there should be no taxation without parliamentary consent, which remains a fundamental principle.

 There are three parts of Parliament - the elected House of Commons, the appointed House of Lords and the Sovereign.
 The agreement of all three is normally needed to pass laws, but that of the Sovereign is given as a matter of course.
-As Monarch, The Queen is head of the executive and plays an integral part in the legislature.
-She heads the judiciary and is both the commander-in-chief of all the Armed Forces of the Crown and 'supreme governor' of the established Church of England.
+The Monarch is head of the executive and plays an integral part in the legislature.
+The Monarch is the judiciary and is both the commander-in-chief of all the Armed Forces of the Crown and 'supreme governor' of the established Church of England.
 In practice, the Monarch acts on the advice of her ministers.

 The UK Parliament (the legislature) makes primary legislation, although it has devolved a range of issues to the Scottish Parliament, the National Assembly for Wales and, when it is sitting, the Northern Ireland Assembly.
 Under the constitution, Parliament is supreme and has authority over government and law-making in the United Kingdom as a whole.
 The executive comprises the Government (members of the Cabinet and other ministers responsible for policies); government departments and agencies; local authorities; public corporations; independent regulatory bodies; and certain other organisations subject to ministerial control.
 The Government derives its authority and membership from Parliament and can only stay in office if it is able to command a majority in the House of Commons.